opendocsg/slw-judgments-backfill/2002_SGHC_109/report.md

 28\.
 Thirdly, the Sentence (in the reinsurance slip) cannot possibly incorporate Article XVIII of the XOL contract because the latter was not in existence as at the date of the reinsurance slip.
 The XOL contract is dated 18 August 1981 whereas the insurance slip is dated 24 March 1981.

 29\.
 Fourthly, the reinsurance slip was not the correct document to be construed as it had been replaced by the policy of reinsurance dated 14 September 1981.
-In Overseas Union Insurance Ltd v Turegum Insurance Co [2001] 3 SLR 330, Judith Prakash J provided a very useful account as to how such contracts come about.
+In Overseas Union Insurance Ltd v Turegum Insurance Co <span class="citation">[2001] 3 SLR 330</span>, Judith Prakash J provided a very useful account as to how such contracts come about.
 She said, at p 350 to 351:

  ‘THE BACKGROUND